 If you enjoy this Swiss chard smoothie, you may also like:

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.

 Tropical Swiss Chard Smoothie

-- 3 cups chard leaves – loosely packed
+- 2 to 3 cups chard leaves – loosely packed

 - 1 frozen banana